Dr. Marilyn Carlson Aronson

-An introduction to the American Indian people Omaha, Ponca, Iowa and their way of life in southeastern South Dakota.
-There were large village and trade sites in what is now South Dakota.
-They were farmers as well as hunters.
-Artifacts, samples trade items, replicas of a dog travois, tools and pottery used are discussed and exhibited.
+Boyd introduces audiences to the American Indian people who made their homes in southeastern South Dakota – Omaha, Ponca, Ioway – and discusses their traditional way of life.
+Artifacts, sample trade items, replicas of a dog travois, tools and pottery are discussed and exhibited.

 Discovering Dakota: A Look at the People of this Land Through Art & Artifact

-Everyone came from somewhere and everyone has a story worthy of telling and worthy of hearing.
-This presentation is adaptable to a wide variety of audience age and interest groups and uses art and artifact to tell the stories of the people of this region.
+Brown says everyone came from somewhere, and everyone has a story worthy of telling and worthy of hearing.
+Adaptable to various ages and interest groups, Brown's presentation uses art and artifact to tell the stories of the people of this region.

 Patricia Catches the Enemy

 1008 S Hwy 87 Box 1847, Pine Ridge, SD 57770